 The Equity Project (TEP) Charter School opened in September 2009 in the Washington Heights neighborhood of New York City.
-Originally a 5th through 8th grade middle school, TEP now also serves students in Kindergarten and 1st grade and will soon be adding Pre-K, 2nd, 3rd, and 4th grades, eventually becoming a Pre-K through 8th grade school serving 1200 students.
+Originally a 5th through 8th grade middle school, TEP now also serves students in Kindergarten, 1st grade, 2nd grade, 3rd grade, and 4th grade, and will soon be adding Pre-K, eventually becoming a Pre-K through 8th grade school serving 1200 students.
+Initially, located in trailers, TEP’s New Middle School Building opened its doors in August 2019!
+TEP's new state-of-the-art building was designed with a vision of educational equity and community, and a commitment to The 3 A's.

 TEP aims to put into practice the central conclusion of a large body of research related to student achievement: teacher quality is the most important school-based factor in the academic success of students, particularly those from low-income families.
 In singling out teacher quality as the essential lever in educational reform, TEP is uniquely focused on attracting and retaining master teachers.
 To do so, TEP uses a three-pronged strategy that it terms the 3 R’s: Rigorous Qualifications, Redefined Expectations, & Revolutionary Compensation.